-Getting married in Lebanon
+Getting married or entering into a registered partnership in Lebanon

 In Lebanon it is not possible to conclude a civil marriage.
 You can only marry at a religious authority such as the church or the muslim court.